hjw8120/Logistic-Regression/hw-05-logistic.md

 ![](hw-05-logistic_files/figure-gfm/poverty-resid-1.png)<!-- -->

-The binned residuals vs. predicted probabilities and the continuous quantitiative predictor variables in the final model (medAge2000, unemp\_rate, total\_votes, and pct\_poverty) are randomly scattered around 0 and have small magnitudes close to 0.
-Thus, the final model is an appropriate fit for the data.
+The binned residuals vs. predicted probabilities and binned residuals vs. medAge2000, unemp\_rate, and pct\_poverty are randomly scattered around 0 and have small magnitudes close to 0 so they do not violate linearity.
+The binned residuals vs. total\_votes has a high outlier which could be evaluated in further studies.
+However, overall, the final model does not violate any assumptions, making it an appropriate fit for the data.

 #### Analysis